'Re-Polonisation' puts banks under government scrutiny

 The government in Warsaw has also played down any risk of political interference.
 "After possible re-Polonisation, the government's impact on banks will be rather small," said Rafal Bochenek, a spokesman for the government.

-But others are sceptical.
+But others are skeptical.
 "I haven't seen any research confirming that international banking groups overestimate the risk in crisis times," said Jakub Borowski, chief economist at Credit Agricole in Warsaw.

 "We are dealing with an expression of faith that has not been confirmed by empirical studies yet."